-Radiographs are used to detect cavities, evaluate the eruption of teeth, evaluate teeth and the supporting bone following trauma, plan for orthodontic treatment, and detect any disease of the bone.
-Without the use of x-rays, many dental conditions are not visible until they become a more serious problem.
+X-rays are used to detect cavities, evaluate the eruption of teeth, evaluate teeth and the supporting bone following trauma, plan for orthodontic treatment, and detect any disease of the bone.
+Without the use of X-rays many dental conditions are not visible until they become a more serious problem.